Byington, Dukes In Roster Management Mode

 As of Wednesday morning, more than 750 Division I men’s college basketball players had at least declared intention to enter the NCAA transfer portal.
 Two of them were James Madison guards Tyree Ihenacho and Terell Strickland.

-Strickland is expected to announce in the coming days a commitment to Long Island University, where his father and former All-NBA guard Rod Strickland is the head coach.
-JMU coach Mark Byington said Ihenacho entered the portal with personal reasons to want to find a program closer to his home in Minnesota.
+Strickland is expected to announce a commitment to Long Island University in the coming days, where his father and former All-NBA guard Rod Strickland is the head coach.
+JMU head coach Mark Byington said Ihenacho entered the portal with personal reasons to want to find a program closer to his home in Minnesota.
 If that doesn’t work out, Byington said, Ihenacho could return to the Dukes.

 JMU now has three or four scholarships to give, depending on the status of Ihenacho, and as of this week, the Dukes’ coaching staff doesn’t expect any more transfer departures.